Constructed Response Questions

 - Make a list of the reasons/details that you will use to support your answers.

 By going through these simple steps, the test-taker can accurately identify the question and then respond to every single part question.

 Remember that making a list of words is not typically an appropriate way to answer a CRQ.
 These kinds of questions expect the test-taker to use the knowledge they have acquired about a topic and produce/construct something with that knowledge.
 CRQs can measure sophistication of intelligence and also how well teachers are able to communicate their ideas and knowledge.

 - Restate the question simply and accurately in the form of a complete statement at the end of the introductory paragraph.
 This should form your thesis statement which directly responds to the question being asked and serves as a type of “roadmap” for the paper.

 - Create an outline of the body paragraphs that elaborate upon the thesis statement.

-- Next start forming paragraphs with details.
-You might include ordering or organizing words such as begin with, first, second, then, next, finally, in conclusion.
+- Next, start forming paragraphs with details.
+You might include ordering or organizing words such as begin with, first, second, then, next, finally, and in conclusion.
 The number of paragraphs should reflect the number of points asked for in the questions.
 A typical example would be a question such as “Give three main reasons for teaching reading skills in all classrooms.”
-There should be an opening paragraph, three paragraphs that include details of each of the reasons.
+There should be an opening paragraph and three paragraphs that include details of each of the reasons.

-- Read carefully your answer and check for grammar, punctuation, capitalization, and spelling.
+- Read carefully through your answer and check for grammar, punctuation, capitalization, and spelling.